hollowdoor/dara/README.md

 ## dara.uniq(array, callback);

-Produce a unique array, and use an optional callback to process each array member.
+Produce an array with unique values.
+Use an optional callback to process each array member.